extremeshok/clamav-unofficial-sigs/README.md

  - eXtremeSHOK.com Maintenance
  - Major change: Updated to use new database structure
  - Major change: curl replaced with wget, we now have retries for failed transfers
+ - Added fallback to curl if wget is not available
  - Added locking (Enable pid file to prevent issues with multiple instances)
  - Code refactor: if wget repaced with if $? -ne 0
  - Enhancement: Verify the clam_user and clam_group actually exists on the system